th-duvanel/spdm-wid/README.md

 So, if it's made for running in a way that we can't sniff packets with Wireshark (because we don't have access to the OS), how can we use this dissector?

 ## Usage
+If you're lazy, this repository comes with two pcap example file, one of them has an error, the other one has a full message exchange between a SPDM Responder and Requester, the same as used in the QEMU that will be exaplined ahead.

-If you're lazy, libspdm has a built-in Responder and Requester, that can emulate the packet exchange in the TCP.
+If you're a litle bit lazy, libspdm has a built-in Responder and Requester, that can emulate the packet exchange in the TCP.
 You can use this dissector and it will work perfectly.
 The only difference is that in a real simulation, it won't have the TCP bytes over SPDM, but MCTP bytes (which are the "equivalent" to TCP in our common network exchanges).

 Besides that, there are many emulated implementations using SPDM for authenticating hardware.
 One of them is listed above, using QEMU.
 A way to intercept those packets its using a built-in QEMU functionality: a SLIRP, a way to access the Host (our computer) with the guest (QEMU).